ArunaStorage/documentation/docs/get_started/basic_usage/05_How-To-Objects.md

 Objects can still be updated after finishing.

 !!!
+Note

+    Concurrent updates from different collections are possible but discouraged.

+    If you want to explicitly update an object without paying attention to whether it is being updated by someone else at that moment, the `force` parameter can be used.

+!!!
 Info

     This request needs at least MODIFY permissions on the Object's Collection or the Project under which the Collection is registered.